 ‘Peer based interventions are a critical component of modern mental health care,’ says RANZCP President Professor Malcolm Hopwood.

-SANE Australia and Neami National are proud to announce that the Peer Health Coaching Program has won the Mental Health Services Conference 2015 award in the Physical Health and/or Primary Care category.
+SANE and Neami National are proud to announce that the Peer Health Coaching Program has won the Mental Health Services Conference 2015 award in the Physical Health and/or Primary Care category.
 The award will be presented in Canberra today during opening proceedings of the annual conference.